Locietta/tiny-C/README.md

 Color Options:

   --color                     - Use colors in output (default=autodetect)

 General options:

-  -A                  - Alias for --emit-ast
-  -C                  - Alias for --emit-cfg
-  -O=<int>            - Choose optimization level
-  --debug-sexpr       - Output S-expression of generated AST to stdout --emit-ast          - Emit tree graph for all ASTs --emit-cfg          - Emit Control Flow Graphs for all functions -o=<filename>       - Specify output filename --pic-dir=<dirname> - Specify output directory of pics, default to `output`
+  -A                          - Alias for --emit-ast -C                          - Alias for --emit-cfg -O=<int>                    - Choose optimization level --debug-sexpr               - Output S-expression of generated AST to stdout --emit-ast                  - Emit tree graph for all ASTs --emit-cfg                  - Emit Control Flow Graphs for all functions --gcc-lib-version=<version> - Specify the version gcc, used for linker to link the gcc lib.
+Default to 12.1.0 -o=<filename>               - Specify output filename --pic-dir=<dirname>         - Specify output directory of pics, default to `output`

 Generic Options: